Latest articles about HPV Vaccine profiles: HPV

 Gavi’s response

 Historically, the high cost of HPV vaccine, limited supply and challenges of reaching adolescent girls to deliver immunisation have been barriers to introduction in lower-income countries.
-Gavi is working to bridge the equity gap by providing support for HPV vaccine and ensuring sustainable prices.
-Gavi supports HPV vaccines for national introduction, with immunisation of multi-age cohorts of girls aged 9–14 years.
+Gavi is working to bridge the equity gap by providing support for national HPV vaccine introductions and ensuring sustainable prices.
+Gavi supports routine HPV vaccine delivery to a single cohort of girls (e.g. aged 9 years); and a multi-age cohort (MAC) (e.g. aged 10–14) in the year of introduction.

 FROM OTHER SITES